-- You may notice an increase in your vaginal discharge which looks more watery, could be more like mucus in texture or could also have very prominent spots of blood present in it.
-The vaginal discharge could also be lightly tinged with blood, making it look more pinkish than white or red.
+- You may notice an increase in your vaginal discharge, which could be watery, more like mucus in texture, or could also have very prominent spots of blood present in it.
+The vaginal discharge could also be slightly tinged with blood, making it look more pinkish than white or red.
 Sometimes, it could also be a dark brownish color that looks more like dried blood.
 If you have not yet reached the 37th week of your pregnancy, it could mean that you are about to enter into premature labor.
-Call your health care provider and inform about the same.
+Call your healthcare provider and inform about the same.

 - You could have a simple white discharge from the vagina that does not have any odor but feels very uncomfortable.
-But you might have pain while you go to the bathroom to pee, or pain if you are having sexual intercourse with your partner you may also experience some pain, soreness, tenderness around your vaginal area.
-In some cases, you may notice that the opening of your vagina has an inflammation and may also look red.
-If you do notice these signs and symptoms, it could mean that you have a yeast infection.
-Make sure you speak to your doctor and understand what you should do as a precaution and for treatment.
+You might have pain while you urinate, and during sexual intercourse, you may also experience some pain, soreness, and tenderness around your vaginal area.
+In some cases, you may notice that the opening of your vagina has inflammation and may look red.
+If you notice these signs and symptoms, it could mean that you have a yeast infection.
+Make sure you speak to your doctor.

 Taking Care Of Vaginal Discharge During Pregnancy

 Vaginal discharge is extremely common and even normal during the time that you are pregnant, but there is no doubt that it can be very uncomfortable and may also feel very unhygienic.
-If you want to make things a little bit more comfortable for yourself and also want to ensure that you do not have the risk of catching any infection, try out the following tips that could be helpful:
+If you want to make things a little bit more comfortable for yourself and also want to ensure that you do not have the risk of catching any infection, or recurrent vaginal thrush, try out the following tips that could be helpful (11):